I have blogged a lot on (Service) Design Thinking (SDT). It is one of the subjects that I am really passionate about.

 Above you see an impression of a 2 day workshop we held with a technical company on their strategy and portfolio management.
-The workshop was facilitated from within a project we did with various other partners.
 Although there were designers working within the company it was very necessary for the other team members to experience the design thinking methods.
-In this way we were able to create a lot more synergy and mutual understanding within the company.
+This way we were able to create a lot more synergy and mutual understanding within the company.

-The coming month (sept 2018) I will be heavily engaged in facilitating various workshops for EUregio Rhein-Waal, Hogeschool Arnhem Nijmegen, Ziekenhuis Gelderse Vallei, Boomerweb, Orikami & Vicarvision.
-These will all be about strategy and vision development.
+I was engaged in facilitating various workshops for governments, academia, healthcare and corporates.
+Most of these were about strategy and vision development.
 Idea generation for social service innovation.
 Developing new HR policy instruments with the help of various tooling and methodology from the field of SDT, HCD etc. etc. ( see the discussion on terminology in different posts here and there on this blog 😉